|BIRTHPLACE:||Winnipeg, MB, CAN|

 |DRAFTED:||CHI: 2006-3 overall|

 2008-09: Recorded 69 points (34G, 35A) in 82 regular-season games ...
 His 34 goals paced the team, and his 12 PPG ranked second ...
-Named the 34th captain in Blackhawks history on July 17, making him the third-youngest player to earn that distinction in NHL history at the time … Named to the starting lineup for the Western Conference in the 2009 NHL All-Star Game in Montreal and notched a third-period goal in the contest … Paced the club with 7 GWG and a 54.7 faceoff winning percentage … Recorded Chicago’s only hat trick and the first of his NHL career on Feb.
+Named the 34th captain in Blackhawks history on July 17, 2008, making him the third-youngest player to earn that distinction in NHL history at the time … Named to the starting lineup for the Western Conference in the 2009 NHL All-Star Game in Montreal and notched a third-period goal in the contest … Paced the club with 7 GWG and a 54.7 faceoff winning percentage … Recorded Chicago’s only hat trick and the first of his NHL career on Feb.
 27 vs. PIT … Finished with six multi-goal games … Ranked second on the club with 18 multi-point performances, including posting a season-high three points four times … Named the NHL’s Second Star for the week ending Dec.
-7 … Matched a season-high five-game point streak twice … Tallied a season-high two assists three times … Dished out an assist in a season-most four straight matchups from Oct.
+7 … Matched a season-long five-game point streak twice … Dished out an assist in a season-long four straight matchups from Oct.
 18-25 … Netted his 100th career point on Feb.
 17 at TBL … Accrued the first fighting major of his NHL career on Nov.
-18 against PHX’s Martin Hanzal … Named the Blackhawks’ “Man of the Year” by the Amateur Hockey Association of Illinois … Tied for second on the club with seven goals and ranked third with 13 points in 17 tilts during his Stanley Cup Playoffs debut … Paced the club with 43 SOG … Led Chicago with three goals and tied for the team lead with three points during the conference finals ...
+18 against PHX’s Martin Hanzal … Named the Blackhawks’ “Man of the Year” by the Amateur Hockey Association of Illinois … Tied for second on the club with seven goals and ranked third with 13 points in 17 tilts during his Stanley Cup Playoffs debut … Paced the club with 43 SOG … Led Chicago with three goals and tied for the team lead with three points in the Western Conference Final ...
 Netted his first two Stanley Cup Playoffs goals, including the GWG, on April 18 against CGY...
-Tallied a playoff-best two assists on April 20 against CGY in Game 3 of the Western Conference Quarterfinals ...
-Recorded three points (2G, 1A) in Game 6 of the Western Conference Semifinals against VAN on May 11 ...
+Tallied a playoff-best two assists on April 20 vs. CGY in Game 3 of the Western Conference Quarterfinals ...
+Recorded three points (2G, 1A) in Game 6 of the WCSF against VAN on May 11 ...
 Netted the series-clinching goal at the 13:49 mark of the third period in Game 6 vs. VAN on May 11.